 Three Questions IT Professionals Should Always Ask During an Interview

 As you move through the IT job search process, it’s easy to forget an interview is really a two-way street.
 Yes, you are in the proverbial hot seat, but an interview is also your chance to determine whether a company is a place where you will thrive professionally.
 You can make that determination through the questions you ask the hiring manager.
-Here are three questions you can use to uncover more information.
+Here are three tech interview questions you can use to uncover more information.

 Have I Answered All of Your Questions?